-Favourite thing to do in science I enjoy trying out new things.
+Favourite thing to do in my job I enjoy trying out new things.
 It is a great feeling to be the first person to have ever seen or noticed something no matter how trivial it may be.
 I also enjoy figuring out solutions to problems in the lab such as building new experiments or pieces of equipment.

 I am interested in understanding why and how crystals are formed.

 A usual day in the lab would be making up some solutions, checking the lasers in the lab are working properly and then doing some laser based experiments.

 What I'd do with the money

 organize some public engagement to do with light and lasers

 Because I work with lasers of one sort or another most of the time, and that it is the international year of light I would use the money to prepare some public engagement activities to help get people interested in light and the cool things you can do with it.

 How would you describe yourself in 3 words?